-Although the case has no direct impact as legal precedent in the United States, a Canadian court recently ruled on the question of whether a homeowner’s insurance carrier had a duty to defend and indemnify parents whose child engaged in the bullying of another peer.
+Although the case has no direct impact as legal precedent in the United States, a Canadian court recently ruled on the question of whether a homeowner’s insurance carrier had a duty to defend and indemnify parents whose child engaged in the bullying of another child.
 The case (D.E. v.
 Unifund Assurance Company) involved the parents of a school-age child who bullied another student at school.
 Although a trial court initially held that the homeowner’s insurance carrier had no duty to defend or indemnify the parents of the bully in a civil action, an Ontario appellate court reversed this ruling.

 Brief Overview of Unifund